Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Leptonic width and wave function at the origin

-$\alpha$ is the electromagnetic coupling constant, $\alpha_s$ is the strong interaction coupling, $M_{\Q}$ is the $\Q$ mass, $e_Q$ is the magnitude of the heavy-quark charge (in units of the electron charge).
+where $n_{lf}$ is the number of active light flavours, $\alpha$ is the electromagnetic coupling constant, $\alpha_s$ is the strong interaction coupling, $M_{\Q}$ is the $\Q$ mass, $e_Q$ is the magnitude of the heavy-quark charge (in units of the electron charge).
 In Table \ref{tab:ldme}, we have gathered the resulting radial part of the Schr\"odinger wave function at the origin of the configuration space at LO, NLO and NNLO for $J/\psi$ and $\Upsilon(1S)$, which were computed from \ce{eq_decaycorr} {with} the measured value of $\Gamma_{\ell\ell}$~\cite{ParticleDataGroup:2020ssz}.